gessnerfl/fake-smtp-server/README.md

 ## Developpment Environment

+This requires to have docker installed.
-If you need to implement a new feature, you will probably need an correct JDK version setup in an environement
+If you need to implement a new feature, you will probably need an correct JDK version setup in an environement.

 ```sh
 sh/dev